wfp99/data-gateway/docs/api/data-gateway.md

 ### Condition Type

-Describes SQL WHERE conditions, supporting basic operators, AND/OR/NOT, IN, LIKE, etc.
+Describes SQL WHERE conditions, supporting basic operators, AND/OR/NOT, IN, LIKE, IS NULL, IS NOT NULL, etc.

 ```typescript
 export type Condition =